bcrowell/kcals/README.md

 ## Filtering

-The parameters filtering and xy_filtering have units of meters and defaults values of 250 and 30.
-These meant to get rid of bogus oscillations in the data, which are often present both in GPS tracks and in elevation profiles derived from digital elevation model (DEM) databases such as SRTM.
+The parameters filtering and xy_filtering both represent horizontal distances in units of meters.
+Their defaults values are 200 and 30, respectively.
+These are meant to get rid of bogus oscillations in the data.
+Any elevation (z) changes that occur over horizontal distances less than the value of "filtering" will tend to get filtered out, and likewise any horizontal motion that occurs over horizontal distances less than the value of "xy_filtering."
-To turn off this filtering, set the relevant parameter to 0.
+To turn off filtering, set the relevant parameter to 0.

-When using DEM data without filtering, I have found noticeable unrealistic wiggles when I graph the elevation profile using the CSV output file, and the total gain was wildly wrong.
-However, the effect on the calorie expenditure output is actually fairly small.
+The choice of the vertical filtering parameter can have a huge effect on the total elevation gain, but the effect on the calorie expenditure is usually fairly small.

-With GPS tracks, filtering seems to greatly improve precision.
-For instance, I downloaded three different tracks that people had posted online for a popular mountain loop in LA (Mount Baldy via Devil's Backbone, descending via the Ski Hut trail).
-Without filtering, the total gain was estimated to be 5340, 4434, and 4716 feet based on the three different tracks.
-With filtering=500, the estimates were in much better agreement:
-3792, 3853, and 3849 feet.
+There are several reasons why it may be a good idea to set a fairly large value of the vertical ("filtering") parameter:

+ 1. If the resolution of the horizontal track is poor, then it may appear to go up and down steep hillsides, when in fact the real road or trail contours around them.

+ 2. If elevations from GPS are being used (which is a bad idea), then random fluctuations in the GPS elevations can cause large errors.

+ 3. If the elevations are being taken from a digital elevation model (DEM), which is generally a good idea, then there may still be certain types of errors.
+         Trails and roads are intentionally constructed so as not to go up and down steep hills.
+For instance, a road may cut straight through a hillside or even go through a tunnel, but this sort of information will not be present in the DEM.
+Or a road next to a big, steep hillside may show up on the DEM as having a incorrect, high elevation, because the resolution of the DEM (about 30 m for the one used by this software) is such that the hillside's elevation gets averaged in to the elevation of the road below.

 The mileage derived from a GPS track can vary quite a bit depending on the resolution of the GPS data.
 Higher resolution increases the mileage, because small wiggles get counted in.
 This has a big effect on